Broadcast Studio Sound

 How to Retrofit Sound Panels Into Your Existing Broadcast Studio

-The key to success for broadcast studio soundproofing is to ensure that you do not under treat the space.
-Sound panel location is irrelevant as long as you are introducing the right amount of soundproofing panel.
+The key to success for broadcast studio soundproofing is to ensure that you introduce the proper coverage amount of sound panels based on room size.
+Sound panel location is less critical than ensuring the right amount is shipped to your project site in the first place.
 Your job will be to discern where you can place your Fabric Panels (wall or ceiling mounted) to deliver the appropriate coverage amounts.
 Our Room Analysis will target and define this amount for you.
 For help with calculating your acoustic panel coverage, contact our help desk at 1-800-638-9355 or submit a Room Analysis.

 Why Acoustic Foam Is So Popular for Soundproofing a Studio